 Some medical studies suggest that there may be a hormonal component to irritable bowel syndrome, which may result in changes of IBS symptoms – for better or worse – during pregnancy or menstruation.
 It has been estimated that approximately 80% of all irritable bowel syndrome sufferers have an overgrowth of bacteria in the intestines; treatment often involves the use of antibiotics to control bacterial growth.

-Additionally, it appears that IBS episodes may be triggered by emotional factors such as stress, depression, anger, frustration, tenseness, or feeling overwhelmed.
+Additionally, there is medical evidence to support that IBS episodes may be triggered by emotional factors such as stress, depression, anger, frustration, tenseness, or feeling overwhelmed.
 As such, counseling and medication therapy is often utilized in order to try and reduce the number of irritable bowel syndrome attacks.
 Most IBS sufferers do respond well to treatment; however, it can take many months or years, as well as experimentation with various types of treatment, to find relief.

 Does IBS Qualify For Disability?

-If you can prove that your IBS symptoms are painful, disruptive, and distracting enough to keep you from working a full-time job, you may qualify for long term disability insurance benefits.
+If you can prove that you suffer from IBS symptoms that are painful, disruptive, and distracting enough to keep you from working a full-time job, such as severe abdominal pain, you may qualify for Social Security Disability and/or long term disability insurance benefits.